Abzolute1/Auto_chess_bot/README.md

 ###  Multiple Playing Modes
 - Automatic mode for fully automated play
-- Manual mode where the bot suggests moves but you make them
+- Manual mode where the bot suggests moves but you make them (Must hold 3 to enter manual mode when manual mode is checked)
 - Mouseless mode for Lichess.org (no mouse movements required)

 ###  Continuous Play Options